WodenJay/CONSUMMATE/README.md

-# CONSUMMATE:A website to test medical
+# CONSUMMATE:A website to test medical LLM
 - not finish now, I will rewrite the README when I finish it......